yeasy/learning_pickleball/en/21_physics_biomechanics.md

    - This requires rapid reaction initiation and efficient footwork

 2. **More direct ball path**
-   - Without a bounce, the ball's trajectory is linear
+   - Without a bounce, the ball path is more predictable (nearly straight)
    - This makes trajectory prediction easier for the volleyer while also allowing more precise positioning

 3. **Reduced force generation**